levisc8/str_demo_maps/README.md

 # Scheduled job to build Compadre and Padrino world maps monthly

 This repo hosts a CRON job to build hi-res maps of Padrino and Compadre studies on a monthly basis.
 Results are stored `/figures`.
-Because Padrino doesn't really exist in the wild yet, the currently digitized studies are stored in a csv in the `padrino/` folder.
-It contains coordinates, species, and kingdom information.

 # Details